arkovia/acts/state-finances-act-2018.md

 The people's approval will overrule that of the Board of Directors.

 #### Segment 4: Contestions
-If there are any contestions to any of the following of this Segment, the Arksembly or Arkovia Supreme Court may be contacted for appropriate definitions of what `Defense Arkovia EGI` needs to do in order to "protect Arkovia" and what other items may be seen as essential, like the definition of "essential".
+If there are any contestions to any of the following of this Segment, the Arksembly or Arkovia Supreme Court may be contacted for appropriate definitions of what `ArkBank EGI` needs to do in order to "protect Arkovia" and what other items may be seen as essential, like the definition of "essential".

 ## Part 3: `ArkBank Government Services EGI`
 ### Section 1: Creation